rlucente-se-jboss/bootc-demo/README.md

         --type qcow2 --config /config.json \
         ${CONTAINER_REPO}

-You can then create a virtual guest using the generated qcow2 disk image.
+You can now create a virtual guest using the QCOW2 filesystem image.

 ### Updating the image
-The OCI container image can be updated by editing the `Containerfile` and rebuilding and pushing the new container to the registry.
-On the target system, you can force an update using the command:
+The bootable container image can be updated by simply editing the `Containerfile`, rebuilding the container image, and then pushing the new bootable container image to the registry.

+The target system has a `bootc-fetch-apply-updates` systemd timer and service that periodically checks the registry and then pulls updates to the bootable container image to update the operating system.
+On the target system, you can force an update using the following command.

      sudo /usr/bin/bootc update --apply --quiet

-This will also periodically happen using systemd timers, specifically `/usr/lib/systemd/system/bootc-fetch-apply-updates.timer` which should be overridden.
+You can tailor the `bootc-fetch-apply-updates.timer` to change the timing of how often this runs by copying `/usr/lib/systemd/system/bootc-fetch-apply-updates.timer` to `/etc/systemd/system` and then editing the file.